June 29, 2014

 Leftover price P950

-Overall, I do recommend La Fiesta if you are into a buffet and if you want a place for get-together, reunions or celebrations.
-You can bring your friends or families who are balikbayans and foreigners so they can experience our traditional foods.
+Overall, I do recommend La Fiesta if you are into a buffet and if you want a place for get-togethers, reunions, or celebrations.
+You can bring your friends or family who are balikbayans and foreigners so they can experience our traditional foods.

 La Fiesta “Largest Filipino Buffet”